-What will we do

-- Challenge management's identification of events or conditions impacting going concern. - Test management's resulting assessment of going concern by evaluating supporting evidence (including consideration of the risk of management bias). - Review the Fund's cashflow forecast covering the foreseeable future, to ensure that it has sufficient liquidity to continue to operate as a going concern. - Undertake a 'stand back' review to consider all of the evidence obtained, whether corroborative or contradictory, when we draw our conclusions on going concern. - Challenge the disclosure made in the accounts in respect of going concern and any material uncertainties.
+What is the risk/area of focus?
+Wh at will we do?
+Going Concern We will: There is a presumption that the Fund will continue as a going concern for the foreseeable future.
+However, the Fund is required to carry out a going concern assessment that is proportionate to the risks it faces.
+There is a need for the Fund to ensure it's going concern assessment, including its cashflow forecast, is thorough and appropriately comprehensive.
+Challenge management's identification of events or conditions impacting going concern.
+Test management's resulting assessment of going concern by evaluating supporting evidence (including consideration of the risk of management bias).
+Review the Fund's cashflow forecast covering the foreseeable future, to ensure that it has sufficient liquidity to continue to operate as a going concern.
+The Fund is required to ensure that its going concern disclosure within the statement of accounts adequately reflects its going concern assessment Undertake a 'stand back' review to consider all of the evidence obtained, whether corroborative or contradictory, when we draw our conclusions on going concern. and in particular highlights any uncertainties it has identified.
+Challenge the disclosure made in the accounts in respect of going concern and any material uncertainties.
+IAS 26 We will: